avlacatus/fii-admis/README.md

 ------------------
 - Written in Javascript (jQuery, Twitter Bootstrap, HTML5, CSS3)
 - User Interface for the students (http://fii-admis-restservice-dt5dd3kc2v.elasticbeanstalk.com/index.html) and for the admin (http://fii-admis-restservice-dt5dd3kc2v.elasticbeanstalk.com/admin.html)
-- The student can visualise the list of candidates and add himself
+- The student can visualise the list of candidates and add himself by filling a form with the following:
+    - First name
+    - Last name
+    - Social id (in Romanian: CNP), exactly 13 digits
+    - GPA grade (in Romanian: media din timpul anilor de studiu), 1.00 - 10.00
+    - A-Test grade (in Romanian: media de la bacalaureat), 1.00-10.00
-- After the results are published, he can only visualize them
+- After the admission results are published, the student can only visualize them
 - The admin can
-visualize the list of candidates, edit the details
+    - visualize the list of candidates
+    - edit their details
+    - delete a candidate
+    - start computation of the admission results and publish them.

+The final admission grade is a computed as the average of the GPA Grade and the A-Test grade.
+The final admission status is as follows:
+- final grade >= 9 => TAX_FREE
+- final grade >= 7 && final grade < 9 => TAX
+- final grade < 7 => REJECTED
+-
 REST Service
 ------------
 - Deployment: The REST service is deployed with [AWS Elastic Beanstalk].